AlexYoOS/Real-World-Data-Wrangling-with-Python/README.md

 > Now the first dataset was a **direct download**, but the data proofed incomplete and the identifier columns of the datasets did not match as they supposedly should have.
 This was unfortunate as the **advanced selenium | beautifulsoup webscrape** of the second dataset, resulted in very clean and complete data with an optimal timespan.
 The resulting steps of the project where carried out as a proof of concept.

-> A continuance of this project should be a merger with a high quality first dataset, which should be gathered with the result in mind of achieving the highest quality data, a complete and clean dataset of the **NBA´s Injury List, in primary regards to Ankle Sprains**.
+> A continuance of this project should be a merger with a high quality first dataset, which should be gathered with the result in mind of achieving the highest quality data, a complete and clean dataset of the **NBA´s Injury List, in primary regards to Ankle Strains**.

 ## Structure and features of this showcase